XKNX/xknx/docs/numeric_value.md

 - `group_address_state` is the KNX group address of the numeric value device.
 - `respond_to_read` if `True` GroupValueRead requests to the `group_address` are answered.
 Defaults to `False`
 - `sync_state` defines if and how often the value should be actively read from the bus.
 If `False` no GroupValueRead telegrams will be sent to its group address.
 Defaults to `True`
 - `value_type` controls how the value should be encoded / decoded.
-The attribut may have may have parseable value types representing numeric values.
+The attribute may have may have parseable value types representing numeric values.
 - `always_callback` defines if a callback shall be triggered for consecutive GroupValueWrite telegrams with same payload.
 Defaults to `False`
 - `device_updated_cb` awaitable callback for each update.